On the mid-line of the abdomen, 3/5 of the way down from the umbilicus to the superior edge of the pubic bone.

 This is because the lower abdomen is our centre of gravity and is where meditators often concentrate their minds, taking energy from elsewhere, particularly the chest, shoulders, neck and head and putting it back where it first came from.
 Doing this makes the individual calmer and steadier.

-Elderly or weak patients can be taught to moxa themselves regularly at this point to maintain good health and strength as they grow older.
+Elderly or weak patients can be taught to moxa themselves regularly at Conception Vessel 4 to maintain good health and strength as they grow older.
+(But see below…)

 Perhaps, unless you are elderly, you should use this point only intermittently.
 If you rely on just this point to keep you fit, then ultimately it will stop working for you.